 Are three long runs per week at a speed of less than 12km/h normal for you?
 If so, choose footwear with good cushioning that will reduce the effect of shockwaves and ensure maximum comfort.
-The stability of the footwear will also be important for supporting your feet over longer periods of time.
+The stability of the footwear will also be important for supporting your feet over long periods.

 For slightly faster running and competitions ( faster than 12 km/h )

-We suggest slightly more lightweight shoes, as they have a more dynamic structure, providing better boost.
+We suggest slightly more lightweight shoes, as they have a more dynamic structure, providing a better boost.

 For achieving personal best times with speeds > 14km/h

 If you enjoy running fast and are always striving to beat your PB, you’re likely to be running faster than 14km/h.
 An ultra-light, fast and dynamic shoe is ideal.
 Of course, you don’t have to stick to one kind of running shoe – you might want to train in a more cushioned or lighter style, then lace-up for competitions with something lighter and more dynamic.

 When it comes to running on harder terrains such as concrete, your choice of shoe will be an important factor in avoiding injury.
 Taking into account some of the aspects we’ve spoken about above, including what kind of feet you have, next up it’s vital you know what kind of road runner you want to be.
 If your goal is long distance road running, you’ll want a pair that provides you with plenty of support but still has a cushioned lightweight feel.
 If you’re running for speed across, look for a lightweight shoe that still provides a supportive cushioned feel.